Konstruktionist/fish/README.md

 * **vimrc**
 Open the .vimrc file.
 * **weer**
 The weather forecast for a city.
-Type in `city,country` (case insensitive).
+Type in `city,country` (case insensitive) as arguments.
 * **xpstatus**
 Shows the version of Apple's XProtect tool and the last time it was updated.

 ---

+I've tried to attribute the people from whom I stole the code.
+If you feel that I have missed something, open an Issue here.
+Also if you find bugs, ditto.

 [fresse]: http://www.fresse.org/dateutils
 [github]: https://github.com/jdberry/tag